redjax/redkb/docs/programming/standard-project-files/python/Dynaconf/custom-configs/dynaconf-database.md

             raise msg

     def get_session_pool(self) -> so.sessionmaker[so.Session]:
+        """Build a SQLAlchemy `Session` pool.

+        Usage:
+            Create a variable, like `session_pool = DBSettings.get_session_pool()`.
+Then, call the session pool as a context manager like: `with sesion_pool() as session: ...`

+        Returns:
+            (sqlalchemy.orm.sessionmaker[sqlalchemy.orm.Session]): An initialized pool of database sessions.

+        """
         engine: sa.Engine = self.get_engine()
         assert engine is not None, ValueError("engine cannot be None") assert isinstance(engine, sa.Engine), TypeError(